cityofaustin/atd-data-lake/docs/datasrc_bt.md

 ### Layer 3 Ready Data

-The `aws_transport/bt_ready.py` code reads from the `rawjson` bucket, resolves reader identifiers to the respective entries in the Unit Data, and writes to the `ready` bucket.
-As before, linkages are created between "data"."device_id" and "devices"."device_id".
+The `aws_transport/bt_ready.py` code reads from the `rawjson` bucket, resolves reader identifiers to the respective entries in the unit data, and writes to the `ready` bucket.
+As before, linkages are created between `"data"."device_id"` and `"devices"."device_id"`.

 ```json
 {